jcmcnch/MGPrimerEval/README.md

 This pipeline is designed to address several related questions at different levels of detail:
 1. What fraction of environmental SSU rRNA fragments match oligonucleotide primer sequences\* in a given environment at 0, 1, and 2-mismatch thresholds? *i.e., how well do primers theoretically perform for a given environment / dataset?*
 2. What taxa are perfectly matched by my primers?
 What taxa are not, and therefore likely to be inaccurately quantified using PCR amplicon barcoding methods? *i.e. what are the taxonomic blindspots of a given oligo / primer set?*
-3. How can I improve a given oligonucleotide primer to improve its performance on a given dataset/environment? *i.e. can I create an ``optimal" primer set for my environment?*
+3. How can I improve a given oligonucleotide primer to improve its performance on a given dataset/environment? *i.e. can I create an "optimal" primer set for my environment?*
+4. How well do results from PCR primers compare with metagenomic reads? *i.e. are the two methods consistent or inconsistent with one another?*

 \*Note: the pipeline *does* handle degenerate primers as a query, and returns a perfect match if one of the variants specified in your degenerate sequence matches the target.